Laurent phenomenon algebras: The caterpillar lemma and Laurent phenomenon

 \begin{proof}[Proof of Theorem \ref{T:Laurent}] Denote by $t_0 = t$ our original cluster the Laurent polynomial ring $\L(t)$ we are considering.
 Let $t_{\head}$ be the cluster containing the cluster variable $w$ we are trying to prove lies in $\L(t)$.
-Find a mutation path from $t_0$ to $t_{\head}$ which we shall refer to as the {\it {spine}}.
+Find the mutation path from $t_0$ to $t_{\head}$ which we shall refer to as the {\it {spine}}.
+Here we consider the exchange graph to be a (infinite) regular tree of degree $n$, ignoring possible monodromies.
+Thus every cluster $t_{\head}$ can be assumed to have a unique path from $t_0$.
 The argument is by induction on the length the spine.
 If it has length one, the statement is obvious, and if it has length two it is addressed in Lemma \ref{lem:u}.

 Assume now the length of the spine is at least three.
 Assume that the first two steps from $t_0$ to $t_{\head}$ are